yeum/grpc-hello/README.md

-# Real-Time Matchmaking & Battle Simulator
+# Real-Time 2D RPG Sample

+> Note: This project was initially a 1v1 battle simulator using Go and gRPC,
+> and has now been expanded into a **2D RPG** with a Phaser frontend.

-A backend prototype for simulating real-time 1v1 player battles using Go and gRPC.
-This project showcases the design of concurrent systems with blocking queues, context-based cancellation, and battle simulation logic.
+A backend + frontend prototype for simulating real-time multiplayer gameplay.
+It showcases the design of concurrent systems, matchmaking queues, and integration between a Go backend and a web-based client.

 ## 🔧 Features

--   **1v1 Auto Matchmaking**: Players are automatically matched in pairs through a blocking queue.
--   **Battle Simulation**: Randomized turn-based combat with HP, damage, and win condition logic.
+-   **2D RPG Gameplay (Phaser)**: Tilemap-based map rendering with player movement and camera follow.
+-   **Battle Logic**: Previously turn-based 1v1 simulation, now being adapted into real-time RPG interactions.
 -   **gRPC API**:
-    -   `JoinQueue`: Enter matchmaking queue
+    -   `JoinQueue`: Enter matchmaking queue (legacy)
-    -   `GetBattleResult`: Retrieve result by match ID
+    -   `GetBattleResult`: Retrieve result by match ID (legacy)
 -   **Concurrency Management**: Channels, mutexes, and context handling
 -   **Dockerized**: Ready for containerized deployment